Caltech-IPAC/hiresprv/sphinx/performance.rst

 =====================

-We demonstrated the ability to detect the PRV signatures of small planets by analyzing one year of archival data collected on the star HD 7924 in addition to the sample nights referenced in the :ref:`tutorial <data_reduction_overview>`.
+We demonstrated the ability to detect the PRV signatures of small planets by analyzing one year of archival data collected on the star HD 7924 in addition to the sample nights referenced in the `tutorial <tutorials/HIRES_PRV_Service.html>`_.
 This star is known to host three small planets (`Howard et al. 2009 <http://adsabs.harvard.edu/cgi-bin/nph-data_query?bibcode=2009ApJ...696...75H&db_key=AST&link_type=ABSTRACT>`_;
 `Fulton et al. 2015 <http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1504.06629>`_).
 We use `RadVel <http://radvel.readthedocs.io>`_
 to fit the data, seeding the fit with the known orbital periods.
 We can successfully recover the correct velocity